TosbackCgusBridge-Bot/CGUs-versions/Advanceautoparts/Privacy Policy.md

 In the event Advance Auto Parts goes through a business transition, such as a merger, acquisition by another company, or sale of all or a portion of its assets, your personally identifiable information will likely be among the assets transferred.
 You will be notified via prominent notice on our Site for 30 days of any such change in ownership or control of your personal information.

 **Data Retention**
 We will retain your information for as long as your account is active or as needed to provide you services.
-If you wish to cancel your account or request that we no longer use your information to provide you services, contact us at webcare@advanceautoparts.com.
+If you wish to cancel your account or request that we no longer use your information to provide you services, contact us.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 **California Online Privacy Protection Act Compliance**
 Because we value your privacy, we have taken the necessary precautions to be in compliance with the California Online Privacy Protection Act.
 We therefore will not distribute your personal information to outside parties without your consent.